florentLutz/FAST-OAD-CS23-HE/docs/documentation/models/propulsion/connectors/h2_fuel_system/models.rst

     :width: 600
     :align: center

-This figure demonstrates the essential geometry parameters of the pipe cross section.
+This figure illustrates the main geometrical parameters of the pipe cross section.

 *******************************
 Component Computation Structure